RainergrenOscar/Memory/README.md

 # Kanye Memory

-This was a memory game created with React from a Udemy course to become a better developer and try my skills.
+This was a memory game created with React from a Udemy course to become a better developer and try my skillss.

 ### Creator